nmushegian/minicash-wikidocs/pages/minicash.md

 -
 - Read the [[principles]] of minicash
 -
 - Minicash takes inspiration from unix philosophy.
-Typically this is understood to mean that each tool should do one thing, and do it well, an
+Typically this is understood to mean that each tool should do one thing, and do it well.
+Minicash embraces this idea, and also embraces some 'secondary' ideas from that philosophy:
+	- Use of plain text
+	- Use of stdio
 -